-Below you will find our latest guidance on how to safely return to playing competitive volleyball.
-At the bottom of this page there are downloadable risk assessment templates, a link to rewatch our 'return to volleyball' webinar, and more.
+Below you will find our latest guidance on how to safely return to playing volleyball.
+At the bottom of this page there are downloadable risk assessment templates, a link to rewatch our 'return to volleyball' webinars, and more.

 It must be stressed that participants should follow Government, venue and Volleyball England guidance in that order.
 If you live within or intend to travel into an area that has been put into a localised lockdown, please refer to this Government advice and our page on how the new three-tier lockdown system impacts volleyball.

-View the current status of our return to volleyball, beach volleyball and sitting volleyball road maps here.
+View the latest status of our return to volleyball, beach volleyball and sitting volleyball road maps here.

-Please click here to read through our plans for the safe return of 6v6 indoor volleyball - for single matches and miniature tournaments - which must be followed in line with the new restrictions on indoor team sport.
+Please click here to read through our plans for the safe return of indoor volleyball - for single matches and miniature tournaments - which must be followed in line with the new restrictions on indoor team sport.
 This plan details measures that should be taken by players, clubs, officials, volunteers, coaches and event organisers before, during and after all indoor volleyball activity.

 Please click here to read through our plans for the safe return of 2v2 beach volleyball.
 This plan, which covers single matches and tournaments, details measures that should be taken by players, clubs, officials, volunteers, coaches and event organisers before, during and after all beach volleyball activity.